parkpow/platerec-documentation/source/index.html.md

 }
 ```

-When the [parameter](#engine-configuration) `detection_mode` is set to `vehicle`, the output will include vehicles without a license plate.
+When the [parameter](#engine-configuration) `detection_mode` is set to `vehicle`, the output includes vehicles without a license plate.
 The lookup response is as follows.

-- Each result is now a dictionary with two optional elements: `plate` and `vehicle`.
+- Each element of the list is now an object with two optional elements: `plate` and `vehicle`.
 - The license plate text is stored in `plate.props.plate` as a list.
 The first element is the top prediction.
 - The license plate region is in `plate.props.region`.
 - The vehicle properties (orientation, make model and color) are in `vehicle.props`.
 Each include the top 3 predictions.